JakeSteam/blog-programming/_posts/2017-04-29-custom-alert-dialog-with-dynamic-buttons.md

 }
 ```

-That’s it!
-It’s a relatively simple concept, but allows a lot more flexibility and consistency between Android versions.
+That's it!
+It's a relatively simple concept, but allows a lot more flexibility and consistency between Android versions.

 #### Example